 Students will learn how to construct necessary documentation required for an interview.
 This knowledge combined with the constructive feedback they will receive from their mock interview experience will help provide a sound preparation for future job applications.

-Industry and Enterprise is also a Unit 1 VCE subject, which will provide a valuable opportunity to prepare students for their VCE, and provide a single credit towards VCE and VCAL.
+Industry and Enterprise is also a Unit 1 VCE subject, which will provide a valuable opportunity to prepare students for their VCE, and provide a single credit towards VCE and the VCE Vocational Specialisation.

 ELECTIVE STUDIES